src-d/guide/developer-community/tech-talks.md

 • Order Options | Order Form - Ask for Frist Name, Last Name, Email & Company.
 Make sure to add a question about food restrictions/allergies.
 Also, each attendee should only be able to get 1 ticket (so as to get the exact names of attendees and their emails).
 • Order Options | Order Confirmation - If not set, copy paste from old event where you can find personalised messages.
 • Order Options | Waitlist Settings - Enable waitlist.
 Maximo 100 people.
 Full name & Email required.
 Time to respond: 1 Day.
 • Manage Attendees | Emails to Attendees - To be copied from previous events.
+Also, consider mentioning, on the email the sent the day before the talks, that people can join at any time during the day - not to discourage the not-so-morning-on-saturday people :)

-## Meetup.com
+#### Meetup.com

 Our Meetup.com account details are secretly held by Máximo :)

 Each new event, simply duplicate a previous one from our [tech talks group](https://www.meetup.com/es-ES/srcd-tech-talks/).
 Remember to set the registration as available till the following 5min so that by the time people access it, they can no longer register.
 This is important as to ensure that everyone gets a ticket on Eventbrite and there are no issues on the day of the event.

-## Twitter
+#### Twitter
 • Talks Announcement (after website is ready - speakers list might not be complete) Examples [here](https://twitter.com/srcd_/status/836158701618802688) and [here](https://twitter.com/srcd_/status/871647537123479553).